ranguard/www-leo-cuckoo-org/root/talks/index.md

 ## Conferences

 I've been to [21 Perl conferences/workshops/Toolchain summits](http://act.yapc.eu/lpw2018/user/257) (starting in 2003)</a>, many of which I have spoken at.
-In addition to this I regularly attend the MetaCPAN core contributers hackathon and occasionally go to the [London.pm](http://london.pm.org/) meetings, though now more the [London Node User Group](https://lnug.org/) meetings.
+In addition to this I regularly attend the MetaCPAN core contributors hackathon and occasionally go to the [London.pm](http://london.pm.org/) meetings, though now more the [London Node User Group](https://lnug.org/) meetings.

 ## Serverless/AWS talks